Cry-Tokyo/CTFs-guide/Hack-The-Box-Starting-Point/Tier 0/Fawn.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 0.33 seconds
 ```
+From the nmap results we can see a ftp servicee running on port 21, so lets try cone
 ```shell
 [cry_baby@ace ~]$ ftp 10.129.98.211
 Connected to 10.129.98.211.
 220 (vsFTPd 3.0.3)
 Name (10.129.98.211:cry_baby):
 ```
+Login using anonymous and login without a password
 ```shell
 Name (10.129.98.211:cry_baby): anonymous
 331 Please specify the password.